romankop/IDAO-2020/README.md

 # IDAO-2020
-The Solution for the Online Stage of the <a href="https://idao.world/">International Data Analysis Olympiad 2020</a> of Bossanova Baby team.
+The Solution for the Online Stage of the <a href="https://idao.world/">International Data Analysis Olympiad 2020</a> of Bossanova Babies team.
 The Solution was in top-35 in Track A.

 Team included <a href="https://github.com/Iliaavilov">Ilia Avilov</a>.